Michael O'Hare (chef)

-Michael O'Hare (born June 1981) is a British chef from Middlesbrough, North Yorkshire, England.
-He is chef-patron at The Man Behind The Curtain in Leeds, which was awarded a Michelin star in October 2015.
-He is also Creative Director of GG Hospitality and oversees the company's restaurant The Rabbit in the Moon at the National Football Museum in Manchester.
+Michael O'Hare (born June 1981) is a British chef from Middlesbrough, Cleveland, England.
+He was chef-patron at The Man Behind The Curtain in Leeds, which was awarded a Michelin star in October 2015.
+He also ran The Rabbit in the Moon at the National Football Museum in Manchester.

 O'Hare began cooking whilst at university before becoming a professional chef, gaining experience at various restaurants including John Burton-Race at The Landmark and Noma.